Information for Participants

 What is the purpose of this registry?

-The NGOR collects information about diagnosis, treatment and outcomes of women with gynaecological cancer.
-This information is used to measure the quality of care provided by hospitals and report on areas.
+The NGOR collects information about diagnosis, treatment and outcomes of women with gynaecological cancers.
+This information is used to measure the standard of care provided by participating hospitals, and identify areas where improvements to treatment and patient quality of life can be made.

 What does participation in this registry involve?